lawrencerowland/Data-Model-for-Project-Frameworks/P3M-content-first-framework/Risk/READme.md

-***Managing Risk on a large construction project***

-§ ***1 The first three activities in our risk management plan.***
+ **1 The first three activities in a risk management plan.**

-***the risk team must proactively focus on 3 parallel activities:***
+When taking over an existing project:

-1.  ***To undertake immediate assessment and proactively drive mitigation activities for any high-rated risks***
+1. To undertake immediate assessment and proactively drive mitigation activities for any high-rated risks

-2.  ***To test, review and refresh the current risk baseline***
+2. To test, review and refresh the current risk baseline

-3.  ***To understand the project’s sensitivity to key threats***
+3. To understand the project’s sensitivity to key threats

-***1. Immediate assessment and proactive mitigation must be carried out if the programme is to stay on track.
-We suggest two likely areas of risk which will require immediate review (a) risk to demand, (b) risk from adjacent transport projects***

-1)  ***demand risk:new surveys must be commissioned immediately.
-We recommend that these should focus on two areas: actual flows in the area, and stated preference surveys of travellers in the area.***

-2)  ***Risk from adjacent transport projects: The dependencies between projects are complex within a city travel matrix, and we would need to understand how much work has been done to map out exactly when and where other transport projects will open new routes, or temporarily close existing routes, in the area of the proposed project.
-Passenger demand behaves elastically to faster times in the urban environment, and if an adjacent transport scheme is planned, which will add or subtract even ten minutes from a typical journey around the area of the proposed new project, then the anticipated benefits may well not materialise at all.
-The immediate action is to review the risk identification and project dependency tracking which has been carried out so far, and if this work is not well developed, to draw up an outline time-chainage/location graph of current and future schemes, as a precursor to establishing a plan to manage these dependencies, and identify any immediate negotiations required.***

-***In this instance then, We would recommend two specific risk mitigations: to commission new travel surveys, and to draw up a time-chainage/location of all adjacent projects.***

-***2. Prepare a risk baseline.
-It is important when coming into a project to check and refresh the overall assessment of risk exposure.
-In the case of this project, it is additionally important for confirming that no extra approvals need to be sought.
-This is because the project is currently valued at £20m, which is close to the £25m cap on what the Finance MD can approve alone.This £5m gap is not a large one: it would be easy for the costs to increase as feasibility and design continues, and for the project to newly require higher level sign off.
-A reclassification of the project approval levels would be likely to delay the schedule.
-Therefore, checking the risks to scope and cost by preparing a baseline will be valuable in checking the level of confidence we have in the £20m figure.***

   - ***The risk identification will be checked for coverage (is it biased into certain areas?), for currency (how recently it has been reviewed/ updated?), and for balance (are opportunities identified as well as risks?).***

   - ***Levels of risk analysis will be checked, to ensure that risk estimation has been carried out upon consistent principles, and that the results look sensible and proportional to the scheme.***

-***This task will be done in conjunction with a review of Benefit/Cost ratios and value for money, as risks are ultimately a risk to the final balance of benefits achieved against costs.
-The benefit cost ratio here is tight, and reliant as it is on a cyclist’s value of time, the ratio would be very sensitive to any changes in demand.***
+***This task will be done in conjunction with a review of Benefit/Cost ratios and value for money, as risks are ultimately a risk to the final balance of benefits achieved against costs.***

 ***Once a baseline is assured, it will be kept under close and regular review, as per the emerging risk plan.
 (Note that the baseline will commence immediately, even as a full risk management strategy and risk management plan are prepared in parallel).***